BibleTools

 Basic Doctrines: Eternal Judgment

 Condemnation would have meant the death penalty because "the wages of sin is death."
-Jesus provides us an example of righteous judgment under the terms of the new covenant.
+Jesus provides us an example of righteous judgment under the terms of the New Covenant.
 First, let us consider who He is, so that we can see His authority.
 He is Immanuel—"God with us."
 If anybody understood the application and administration of the law of God for the church under the New Covenant, it was Jesus of Nazareth.
 In addition, He is not only Immanuel, He is also the Head of the church.

 Why does He make this judgment?
 Under the terms of the New Covenant, the church is not a civil entity, meaning that it has no civil authority to carry out the death penalty.
-But does this mean that the law of God done away?
+But does this mean that the law of God is done away?
 No. Romans 6:23 still says, "The wages of sin is death."
 Death for sin is merely delayed under the New Covenant.
 The sin and the death penalty are still there, but the church is in a peculiar position in relation to law.
 The law of God is not administered by the church as it was by Israel when they made the Old Covenant with God.
 Both covenants have the same laws, but different administrations.

 Are adultery and lust (two sins involved in this episode) still sins under the New Covenant?
 Absolutely!
 So is the breaking of the other eight commandments.
 But the church, out of necessity, has to administer it differently.
 Forgiveness of this woman is implied, as Jesus, Immanuel, said that He did not condemn her.
 Even though it is not stated directly, He forgave her.